endojs/Jessie/README.md

 (1,array[+i])(arg)
 ```

 which is safe.
-However, the TinySES programmer might still encounter
+However, the Jessie programmer might still encounter
 this hazard if storing a SES function on a named field of a
 record, looking it up by name and immediately calling it: